 BioBlitz at Roads End

-The Cascade Head Marine Reserve BioBlitz takes place on Sunday, July 15, from 9 a.m. to 1 p.m.
-Meet Fawn Custer, CoastWatch’s volunteer coordinator, at the north end of the beach (we’ll supply more exact directions later).
-Fawn will provide a brief training at 9 a.m., before everyone heads to the tidepool area.
+On June 8, at 9 a.m., meet at the north end of the beach (walk up from the Roads End wayside, at the northern end of Lincoln City).
+A brief training will be provided, before everyone heads to the tidepool area.
 The event is free, everyone is welcome, and those of any skill level can help.
-(That said, you can increase your skill level by attending the more extensive training session offered at Beverly Beach State Park on the evening of July 13.
+(That said, you can increase your skill level by attending the more extensive training session offered by CoastWatch at Beverly Beach State Park on the evening of June 5.
 See separate listing.)

 A BioBlitz is an intensive survey of a defined area on a single day (occasionally two), with the goal of identifying all the species to be found in that area.
 It is a snapshot of biodiversity.
 This BioBlitz focuses on the margin of the Cascade Head Marine Reserve, primarily the intertidal area.
 The BioBlitz takes place during a low tide; come dressed in whatever you are comfortable wearing into the wet intertidal area, and come prepared for the weather (which may be cool and foggy in the morning at the shoreline on an otherwise warm summer day).
 Water, snacks, binoculars, hats, and sunscreen are all advisable.